scottyschup/ruby-curriculum/w1d2/pass-by-reference.md

 Ruby is sort of lazy; it won't evaluate the right side if the left side of `||` is already true.
 That makes sense, because regardless of what the right side is, the whole or statement will always be true.
+Ruby understands this, and so as a special rule won't execute more than it needs to.

 Ruby will return the first "truthy" value from the or: